itu-devops/itu-minitwit-ci/README.md

 ### `/remote_files`

 All files contained in the directory `remote_files` will be synced to the newly provisioned server.
-Currently, this is only a single `docker-compose.yml` file which later will be used to deploy our ITU-MiniTwit application automatically.
+Currently, this is only a single `docker-compose.yml` file, which later will be used to deploy our ITU-MiniTwit application automatically.

 <!--